-Key audit matters

-Fair value of investment properties

-The Company leases ten (10) freehold land and subleases three (3) leasehold land to its related parties.
-All freehold and leasehold land assets are classified as investment properties which are accounted for using the cost model.
-The Company discloses the fair value of investment properties as required by PAS 40, "Investment Property".
-The carrying value and fair value of investment properties amounted to P7.24 billion and P16.91 billion, respectively, as at December 31, 2024.
-Management determined the fair value of the investment properties based on the report issued by an accredited appraiser.
-The appraiser used the discounted cash flow model based on the lessor's interest in the land.
+Key audit matters How our audit addressed the key audit matters Fair value of investment properties We obtained understanding of the nature, scope and objective of the appraiser's work.
+We evaluated the The Company leases ten (10) freehold competence and capabilities of the accredited appraiser and land and subleases three (3) leasehold objectivity by considering the accredited appraiser's land to its related parties.
+All freehold and qualifications, experience and reporting responsibilities.
+We leasehold land assets are classified as also evaluated the data used, assumptions and calculation investment properties which are accounted methods and assessed the relevance and reasonableness of for using the cost model.
+The Company the accredited appraiser's findings and conclusions and discloses the fair value of investment consistency with other audit evidence we obtained.
+Data and properties as required by assumptions used were validated as follows: PAS 40, "Investment Property".
+The carrying value and fair value of investment a.
+Lease rates and unexpired lease term were traced to the properties amounted to P7.24 billion and lease agreements with related parties; and P16.91 billion, respectively, as at December 31, 2024.
+Management b.
+We compared the parameters used for discount rate and determined the fair value of the investment terminal values of the land against market data. properties based on the report issued by an accredited appraiser.
+The appraiser We also assessed the adequacy of the fair value disclosures used the discounted cash flow model based on the requirements of PFRS 13, "Fair Value based on the lessor's interest in the land.
+Measurement".